-Following the development and adoption of a consistent comprehensive plan and zoning ordinance, a community must adopt ordinance language that allows them to participate in the Maine VP SAMP.
+Following the development and adoption of a consistent comprehensive plan, zoning ordinance, and identification of DDAs, a community must adopt ordinance language that allows them to participate in the Maine VP SAMP.
 In addition, the municipality must codify, through ordinance or other mechanism, its ability to assess a vernal pool mitigation fee.
-The ordinance will include language establishing the municipality's ability to become a signatory to the Maine VP SAMP, reference the fee mechanism including the process of fee determination which may also include setting a minimum fee requirement, fee collection by the municipality, process of transfer to a third party to undertake the vernal pool conservation, and submission of an annual report to the Maine DEP and US ACE.
+The ordinance will include language establishing the municipality's ability to become a signatory to the Maine VP SAMP, reference the fee mechanism including the process of fee determination that may also include setting a minimum fee requirement, fee collection by the municipality, process of transfer to a 3rd Party to undertake the vernal pool conservation, and submission of an annual report to the Maine DEP and US Army Corps of Engineers.
 This can be done through an independent ordinance or through amending existing ordinance language.
 Model language for use in existing ordinances and creation of a vernal pools overlay district is found in Appendix 1.

-3. Fee Determination
+4. Fee Determination

-The municipality will assess a fee equal to 40% of the difference between the appraised value of the property as currently impacted by the existing vernal pool(s) and the value under the hypothetical condition that the property is no longer impacted by the vernal pool(s).
+The municipality will assess a fee equal to 40% of the difference between the appraised value of the property as currently impacted by the existing vernal pool(s) with a 250' buffer that can be developed no more than 25% and the value under the hypothetical condition that the property is no longer impacted by the vernal pool(s).
 The appraisal will be completed using the Uniform Standards of Professional Appraisal Practice by a Certified General Appraiser licensed in the State of Maine.
-The municipality shall collect the fee each time the Maine VP SAMP is implemented in order to accomplish vernal pool conservation at the programmatic level of two pools plus the necessary terrestrial amphibian post-breeding habitat for each impacted pool.
+The municipality shall collect the fee each time the Maine VP SAMP is implemented in order to accomplish the goal of vernal pool conservation at the programmatic level of two pools plus 70 acres of terrestrial amphibian post-breeding habitat for each impacted pool.
 A municipality may opt to adopt a minimum fee in its ordinance if the programmatic conservation goals cannot be met with the differential fee mechanism.